RDominguezFL/My-Own-Bible/README.md

 # My-Own-Bible
-my first upload to git hub

-this is a test on how to send a small file to the git hub
+Interamerican University, Visual Basic with VS1017 for intro to VB.NET

+Program is available for students of VB class of professor Giovvani Delgado.
+computer science.

+This is a small improvement on the original program provided by the professor.